Posted December 1, 2017

 Apply here to partner with a farm and sea to campus mentor and you’ll be paired with a hand-picked mentor selected to help power your 2018 local and regional food sourcing goals!

-Applications are due by December 22nd.
-Selected applicants will be paired with their mentor in early January.
+Applications are due by Jan.
+5th.
+Selected applicants will be paired with their mentor by mid-January.

 Mentors for the 2017-2018 school year include: